TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 index\_metatags
 ---------------

-..  confval:: index_metatags
+.. container:: table-row

-    :name: config-index-metatags
+   Property
+         index\_metatags

+   Data type
-    :type: :ref:`data-type-boolean`
+         :ref:`data-type-boolean`

-    :Default: `true`
+   Default
+         true

+   Description
          This allows to turn on or off the indexing of metatags.
 It is turned on by default.